joelberkeley/spidr/README.md

 ### Install

 Installation requires curl and [pack](https://github.com/stefan-hoeck/idris2-pack).
 To install spidr, install a PJRT plugin.
 A plugin executes a spidr program, and determines what hardware your program will run on.
-You can install the CPU plugin with
+You can install the CPU plugin, on Linux or Mac with Apple silicon, with
 ```
 pack install pjrt-plugin-xla-cpu
 ```